A Quality Index Metric and Method for Online Self-Assessment of Autonomous Vehicles Sensory Perception: Proposed Methodology

 \subsubsection{pixel module}

-The objective of the pixel module is to extract local features from the image.
+The pixel module aims to extract local and detailed features from the image.
 The input image ([\(C\times512\times512\)]) are separated to patches with a size of \([3\times32\times32]\).
 Then, these patches are stacked and fed into attention modules for feature extraction.
 The attention module is a standard ViT attention module with eight attention heads and two attention layers.
 The output dimension from the attention module is 1024.